-We operate across six continents with 45 sites, working with 3,200 farmers and use over 6.5 million tonnes of potatoes every year.
+We operate across six continents with 47 sites, working with farmers around the world and use over 6.5 million tonnes of potatoes every year.

 McCain products can be found in thousands of restaurants and supermarket freezers in more than 160 countries - one in every three French fries in the world is a McCain fry.
 In addition to fries, McCain also produces other foods, including snacks, meals and vegetables for both the retail and foodservice industries.